 - Memorial Library is open to the general public.
 Print resources are accessible to all on the premises, however, electronic databases and PC and/or Mac Labs are restricted to SUNY Cortland students, faculty, and staff.
-Guests seeking access for research purposes should visit either the Reference Desk or Circulation staff.
+Guests seeking access for research purposes should visit either the Reference Desk or IRSC staff.
 See “Borrowing Privileges” below for more information.

 - SUNY Cortland Network ID and password is required to use the library's computers.